Are socially-aware trajectory prediction models really socially-aware?: Experiments

 We utilize our S-ATTack to improve the collision avoidance of the model.
 To this end, we employ a similar approach to~\cite{madry2017towards}.
 We fine-tune the model using a combination of the original training data and the adversarial examples generated by our S-ATTack method.
 In this experiment, we set the maximum perturbation size $\epsilon$ equal to $0.03$.

-\Cref{tab:robustness} indicates that the model's collision avoidance could improve by $11\%$ leading to the best CR among the state-of-the-arts in the trajnet++ challenge.
+\Cref{tab:robustness} indicates that the model's collision avoidance could improve by $11\%$.
 Moreover, the collision rate after attack improves by $60\%$ meaning that it is much less vulnerable to the attack.
 As shown in the table, fine-tuning the model with random noise could not improve the collision avoidance.
 Therefore, we conclude that our adversarial examples provide useful information to improve the collision avoidance of the model.
 Note that the prediction error of the model in terms of ADE/FDE is slightly increased.
-This means that there exists a trade-off between accuracy and robustness.
+This shows a trade-off between accuracy and robustness.
 This can be similar to the findings in the previous works on image classifiers \cite{tsipras2018robustness}.

+We also show the performance of these models visually.
+In \Cref{fig:robust} (a), the original model's prediction with an occurring collision is seen while the enhanced model prediction is collision-free (\Cref{fig:robust} (b)).
+In the next figure, \Cref{fig:robust2} (a), we can observe that attacking D-Pool leads to a collision with a P-avg of $6.6$ but the enhanced model is robust against attack (\Cref{fig:robust2} (b)) indicating a better collision avoidance understanding.